vip3rousmango/stackbit-theme-azimuth/README.md

 [![Create with Stackbit](https://assets.stackbit.com/badge/create-with-stackbit.svg)](https://app.stackbit.com/create?theme=https://github.com/stackbithq/stackbit-theme-azimuth)

-### Stackbit Themes

-Use this theme with [Stackbit](https://www.stackbit.com) to create a website powered by any combination of static site generator and headless CMS.
+### Turn themes into CMS-powered websites

+[Stackbit](https://www.stackbit.com/) provisions your theme's content model with a growing selection of headless CMS and pulls the content for you in the format your static site generator expects it.
+This is powered by a single config file, [stackbit.yaml](https://docs.stackbit.com/uniform/stackbit-yaml/), which defines a [Uniform theme model](https://docs.stackbit.com/uniform/) and enables integration with CMS like Contentful, DatoCMS, Forestry, NetlifyCMS, etc.

-### Pick your Static Site Generator
+### One theme codebase converts to multiple Static Site Generators

-This theme is built using [Unibit](https://docs.stackbit.com/unibit) which is a superset of popular static site generators.
-Stackbit can transpile this theme into a Jekyll, Hugo or Gatsby site (more generators coming soon).
+This theme in particular is written in [Unibit](https://docs.stackbit.com/unibit/), a superset of static site generators.
+Unibit's powerful transpiling engine enables you to write once and stay SSG agnostic.
+Themes will automatically work with new generators as they are added and can currently convert to Jekyll, Hugo & Gatsby.

-### Pick your Headless CMS

-The included [stackbit.yaml](https://docs.stackbit.com/uniform/stackbit-yaml/) file defines a universal content model for your content, front matter and data.
-Stackbit can automatically connect this theme to CMS like Contentful, DatoCMS, Forestry, Netlify CMS, etc.

 ## Quickstart